realm/SwiftLint/README.md

 # If true, SwiftLint will not fail if no lintable files are found.
 allow_zero_lintable_files: false

+# If true, SwiftLint will treat all warnings as errors.
+strict: false

 # configurable rules can be customized from this configuration file
 # binary rules can set their severity level
 force_cast: warning # implicitly